What is identity and access automation?

 Analyze your specific IAM needs

-Start by assessing your organization's unique needs for managing your users' entitlements.
-Take stock of your entries and exits.
+Start by assessing your organization's unique needs for managing user entitlements.
+Take stock of your onboarding and offboarding processes.

-Do you have a high turnover?
+Do you have high employee turnover?
 Do you have significant recruitment needs?
-Do you have a large amount of applications to manage?
-Do you have any audit or compliance constraints?
+Do you have a large number of applications to manage?
+Do you have audit or compliance constraints?

-All these questions are crucial because they will direct you to different solutions.
+All these questions are crucial because they will guide you towards different solutions.

-The first important thing: no company, small or large, is safe from a cyberattack.
+The first important thing: no company, small or large, is immune to a cyberattack.
 The question of risk is therefore not an exclusion criterion.

-On the other hand, you are a company of less than 100 people, you don't have a large number of inputs/outputs and you don't have a large or complicated tool stack to manage, so a well-configured Excel file will be sufficient.
+On the other hand, if you are a company with fewer than 100 people, you do not have a large number of entries/exits and you do not have a large or complicated tool stack to manage, then a well-configured Excel file will be sufficient.

-For example, our smallest customers have around a hundred employees but they either have a high turnover or a large number of applications to manage.
+For example, our smallest clients have around a hundred employees, but they either have a high turnover or a large number of applications to manage.

-For SMEs and mid-caps, there are not many IAM solutions on the market.
-Youzer (a 100% French player) is positioned in this sector because it is not served by the big American names in the market.
+For SMEs and mid-sized companies, IAM solutions are not abundant on the market.
+Youzer (a 100% French player) is precisely positioned in this sector because it is not served by the big American names in the market.

-The constraint of SMEs and ETIs is the following: a solution that is easy to use, daily management that does not require complex and technical interventions.
+The constraint for SMEs and mid-sized companies is as follows: a solution that is simple to grasp, with daily management that does not require complex and technical interventions.

-If you want to dig deeper into the subject of choosing the IAM solution, I refer you to this article.
+If you want to delve into the subject of choosing an IAM solution, I refer you to this article.

-It's critical that IAM automation tools integrate seamlessly with your existing infrastructure and applications.
-Look for a solution that offers integrations with corporate directories like Active Directory and can easily sync user and group information.
+It is essential that IAM automation tools integrate seamlessly with your existing infrastructure and applications.
+Look for a solution that offers integrations with enterprise directories like Active Directory and can easily synchronize user and group information.
 Youzer has a catalog of important connectors and integrates with AD and many HRIS.

-This is a crucial point in choosing your solution because you will have to create communication between your different applications in order to automate your accounts.
-If there are no connectors for apps, your automation will seize up very quickly and your workflows will be anecdotal, which is not the objective since if you are here, you are looking to automate your IT onboardings and offboardings.
-So NEXT if the solution doesn't support your main software and applications.
+This is a crucial point in choosing your solution because you will need to create communication between your different applications in order to automate your accounts.
+If there are missing connectors for apps, your automation will seize up very quickly and your workflows will be anecdotal, which is not the objective since if you are here, you are looking to automate your IT onboardings and offboardings.
+So NEXT if the solution does not support your main software and applications.

-Cost is an important factor, but it must be weighed against the benefits in terms of safety and operational efficiency.
-Compare the costs of different solutions and assess the potential ROI.
-The cost savings from reduced manual tasks and improved security can justify a higher upfront investment.
+Cost is an important factor, but it must be balanced with the benefits in terms of security and operational efficiency.
+Compare the costs of different solutions and evaluate the potential ROI.
+The savings achieved through the reduction of manual tasks and improved security can justify a higher initial investment.

 Criterion Description